Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/CFTTCP.md

 ---
 title: "Defining  CFTTCP"
 linkTitle: "CFTXXX - Default networks"
 weight: 460
----This topic describes the CFTTCP command.
+--- This topic describes the CFTTCP command.
 Use this command to define the network parameters of partners for a given type of network.

 ****Related